AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

       ./enhance-multiple-login.sh
   ```

-  - Update the keep alive in AWS
-    - Open AWS Console
-    		Go to ELB Settings
-    		Find the Confluence Prod ELB element
-    		Open health checks
-    		Change the health check from /plugins/servlet/samlsso to /status

 6. Upgrade Confluence plugins to the supported versions.
 (3 min, assuming parallel team effort)
   - Go to "Confluence administration"
    - Click on "Manage add-ons"